lucadev23/Port-Scanning/README.md

 # Port-Scanning
-This source code is a basic program for know which ports are opened by specific host.</br>
+This source code is a basic program for know which ports TCP are opened by specific host.</br>
 It was developed in a linux distribution, precisely on Ubuntu 17.10 (64 bit), then will not work in a windows distribution. </br>
 It work thanks some libraries like:
 <b>stdio.h</b>, <b>stdlib.h</b>, <b>unistd.h</b>, <b>sys/types.h</b>, <b>sys/socket.h</b>, <b>netinet/in.h</b>, <b>netdb.h</b>, <b>string.h</b>